bnjmnmrtn/openslide/README.txt

 Benjamin Martin

 ============================
-This is a fork fo the openslide library in order to support multiple zlevels within a single file.
+This is a fork of the openslide library in order to support multiple zlevels within a single file.
 It also makes some performance improvements involving caching and reduces instability when serving several thousand images simultaneously.